Tegus Expert Network

 Tegus traction

-We believe that Tegus does $66m of revenues in 2022.
-Are we sure?
+In 2022, we estimated that Tegus does $66m of revenues for the full year.
+Were we sure about this?
 Not really - the big unknown is how many users are paying for platform access, and how much they pay.

 Sensitivity check (what would change the numbers?)